sebastianbando/sebastianbando.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-published: true
+published: false
 ---

-Some information about you!
+Some information about me!

-(test)

 ### More Information